tirupatibg/azure-quickstart-templates/hazelcast-vm-cluster/README.md

 3. One storage account
 4. NIC and VM pairs as per the instanceCount.

-Note: While adding the nodes, subnet, NSG and Storage account are reused.
+Note: While adding the instances, subnet, NSG and Storage account are reused.